 With TTAP being the unanimous voice for psychologists in Trinidad & Tobago, we are poised to provide expert positions on matters arising within the country that have the potential to disrupt the mental health of one or more citizens.
 We are also in the unique position to assist in the crafting of much needed legislation to help ensure that Trinidadians have a strong mental health support system on par with international standard.

 One of TTAP's functions is to help to protect citizens from the risk of employing the services of unqualified individuals posing as psychologists.
 We are also constantly working on breaking the stigma of mental illness so that the many people requiring treatment feel comfortable to get the help they need.
 Find out more about TTAP's functions and benefits in the About Us section of our website.

-Victims of such events require specialised care in order to recover mentally and emotionally from the measurable and profound changes that occur in their brains and are evident in their behaviours and attitudes as a result.
-Such injuries, if unattended to, can result in the emergence of undesirable behaviours and violent crimes.
+Victims of such events require specialized care in order to recover mentally and emotionally from the measurable and profound changes that occur in their brains and are evident in their behaviours and attitudes as a result.
+Such injuries, if not attended to, can result in the emergence of undesirable behaviours and violent crimes.

-TTAP has on its 2018 agenda, the development of a trauma centre, where quality professional trauma treatment can be administered to those in need of it.
-To make this a free service to adults and children who cannot afford to engage a specialist themselves, we need your help!
-Click "donate" to contribute to our building fund and support this project.
-Let's make this a reality.
+TTAP has on its agenda, the development of a Trauma Centre, where quality professional trauma treatment can be administered to those in need of it.

 With the glaring reality of these figures, it is the duty of every citizen to work together to dispel any negative stigma surrounding mental illness so that the people requiring treatment can feel comfortable to get the help they need.
 One in four means that there is almost a guarantee that every Trinidadian has at least one family member, friend or co-worker with some form of mental illness.